austinbillings/killer-ui/README.md

 # Killer UI

+*A dark Atom theme featuring candy jungle colors with sharp greys and warm style.*

 **Killer UI** theme, by Austin Billings.
 Made for use with the [Killer Syntax](https://github.com/austinbillings/killer-syntax) theme.

 ## Optimal Fonts